-The 30th annual "What John F. Kennedy Means to Me" Essay and Poetry Program kicked off in early May with class visits to John F. Kennedy National Historic Site on May 1 and 9, 2014.
-This year, eighty-six students from the Edward Devotion School in Brookline took part in an inquiry-based tour of the president's boyhood home and neighborhood to uncover stories that help explain Kennedy's rise to presidency and his enduring belief in people's power to affect change.
+The 34th annual "What John F. Kennedy Means to Me" Essay and Poetry Program began with class visits to the John Fitzgerald Kennedy National Historic Site on April 24, 26, and 27, 2018.
+Third grade students from the Edward Devotion School in Brookline took part in an inquiry-based tour of the president's boyhood home and neighborhood, and learned about the formative influences that shaped the boy who would become president.

-Next students visited John F. Kennedy Presidential Library and Museum where they explored exhibits to learn about John F. Kennedy's family background, political campaigns, and the highlights and accomplishments of his presidency.
+Students also visited the John F. Kennedy Presidential Library and Museum, where they explored exhibits about Kennedy's personal achievements, his heroism during WWII, his political campaigns, and the accomplishments of his presidency.

-The National Park Service congratulates all of the participants of this years "What John F. Kennedy Means to Me" program, and is pleased to invite virtual visitors to use the links below to read the class poems and winning essays from the 2014 program and prior years.
-Also be sure to check out the slide shows of photos from the 2014, 2013 and 2012 ceremonies.
+The National Park Service congratulates all of the participants from the "What John F. Kennedy Means to Me" program and is pleased to invite virtual visitors to use the links below to explore the fine work of these students.
+Please click here for an archive of essays and photos.